 If you need more detailed information, about the ski slopes or the ski lifts, we suggest you contact the Info point in Corso Italia.
 In addition to being qualified and professional, they also have a handy map of the ski facilities, which you can also see clicking here.

 Cross-country skiing is a very pleasant and rewarding sport, with several positive sides.
-First, it allows you to use all the muscles of the body.
+First of all, it is a discipline that allows you to use all the muscles in your body.
 Secondly, it is practiced by fewer people than downhill skiing, so probably the trails will be less crowded during the peak season.
 Thirdly, it's a sport that gives you more contact with nature and allows you to practice sport in a more sustainable way, without the need for ski lifts.
 As a last thing it's also more accessible, as the costs, compared to other winter disciplines, are certainly lower.

 The starting point for cross country skiing in Cortina is the